vasanthsathya/omnia/docs/source/OmniaInstallGuide/AdvancedConfigurations/AutomatingOneAPI.rst

 This topic explains how to automatically update servers for MPI jobs.

-.. caution:: oneAPI is not supported on Ubuntu clusters.

 **Pre-requisites**

 * A local repository has been set up by listing ``{"name": "intel_benchmarks", "version": "2024.1.0"},`` in ``input/software_config.json`` and running ``local_repo.yml``.
 For more information, `click here. <../CreateLocalRepo/index.html>`_